hcote/Jeopardy-Game/README.md

 Didn't get to / couldn't figure out
 	1. Include a countdown or animation dictating how much time is left
-	2. Host it online (could not do through bc API link is http not https)
+	2. Host it online (could not do through Github bc API link is http not https)
 	3. Math.random to choose if the number is above .9 it gives daily double
 	4. Make it able for two players to play at the same time
 	5. Animations for question popup & leave (couldn't figure out without breaking a bunch of stuff)
 	6. CSS could be better (both looks and the structure of my code)
+	7. Make player 2 a bot so it's actually functional (button to choose which - unlink script src for 2 player or computer)